Happy Birthday, Stephen Baxter, born 13 November 1957

 Stephen Baxter is a British science fiction author who has degrees in mathematics and engineering.
 He is the winner of the British Science Fiction Award and the Locus Award, as well as being a nominee for an Arthur C. Clarke Award, most recently for Manifold: Time.
-He is also known for the Long Earth series, co-written with Terry Pratchett.
+He is also known for The Long Earth series, which was co-written with Terry Pratchett.

 Please click here for our Literary Birthday Calendar